Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 You've developed masterful command of magical chemicals, enhancing the healing and damage you create through them.

-**Enhanced Healing**{ .inl } Whenever you cast a spell using your Alchemist's supplies that restores **:ui-hp: Hit Points** to a creature, you can add your Intelligence modifier (minimum +1) to one healing roll of the spell.
+**Enhanced Healing**{ .inl } Whenever you cast a spell using your Alchemist's supplies that restores **:trt-hp: Hit Points** to a creature, you can add your Intelligence modifier (minimum +1) to one healing roll of the spell.
 You add the same bonus to the Healing roll of the Healing effect of your Experimental Elixir.

 **Deadly Toxins**{ .inl } Whenever you use your Alchemical Grenades feature and use the Alchemical Explosion benefit, you add your Intelligence modifier to the explosion's damage.
 The affected creatures still take half damage on a successful saving throw.